juraj-hrivnak/Underdog/README.md

 - Journey Map Stages
 - Tips

-Only thease folders are neceseary on the server:
+Folowing folder are required on the server:
 - config
 - mods
 - scripts